risingwavelabs/risingwave/docs/dev/src/connector/intro.md

 ```
 control substitution on

-# Note: specifying RPK_BROKERS is unnecessary, since it's already set.
-# Just for demonstrating you can also use envvars in `system` commands.
+# Note: you can also use envvars in `system` commands, but usually it's not necessary since the CLI tools can load envvars themselves.
 system ok
-RPK_BROKERS=$RISEDEV_KAFKA_BOOTSTRAP_SERVERS rpk topic create my_source -p 4
+rpk topic create my_source -p 4

 # Prepared test topic above, and produce test data now
 system ok